xairline/avitab-browser/README.md

 |         ├── README.txt
 |         ├── Chromium Embedded Framework.framework    # <----------
 |         ├── libcef_dll_wrapper.a.                    # <----------
+|      ├── dist_301
+|         ├── ... all embedded XP11 files.
+See the download for XP11/mac_x64 ...
 |  ├── lin_x64
+|      ├── To be determined...
 |  ├── win_x64
+|      ├── cef
+|      ├── curl
+|      ├── dist_301
+|         ├── ... all embedded XP11 files.
+See the download for XP11/win_x64 ...
+|      ├── dist_410
+|         ├── ... all embedded XP11 files.
+See the download for XP12/win_x64 ...
 .....
 ```

-### 3. Compile XP plugin
+### 3. Compile X-Plane plugin

+Use Xcode or build a release version using:
 `./build_platforms.sh`

->NOTE: for development, you only need to setup dependencies of your OS so you can compile and test.
-If you are on MacOS, you may also want to change `toolchain-mac.cmake` to only include Intel or Arm build for development and quicker compile
+> NOTE: for development, you only need to setup dependencies of your OS so you can compile and test.
+If you are on MacOS, you may also want to change `toolchain-mac.cmake` to only include Intel or Arm build for development and quicker compilation.
+You could also use the xcodeproj file to build and run the plugin.